 The tax angle

 The CRA — and, in practice, Revenu Québec too — remain very attentive to transactions between related parties.
-As a general rule, a sale at a price below fair market value can create unfavourable tax consequences for both the seller and the successor.
+Depending on the structure, a sale at a price below fair market value can create unfavourable tax consequences for both the seller and the successor.

-That said, the rules for intergenerational transfers have been loosened in recent years to allow, under strict conditions, more equitable treatment when a business is transferred to an adult child or grandchild.
+Some rules related to intergenerational transfers may now allow, under strict conditions, more equitable treatment when a business is transferred to an adult child or grandchild.

 Tax planning — the estate freeze

-The estate freeze is one of the most widely used mechanisms to facilitate a family transfer.
+In many family transfers, an estate freeze is one of the mechanisms considered to facilitate the handover.

 The concept in brief